syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 Picker
 </td>
 <td>
-Generated for Enum type property and the property with below attribute.
+Generated for Enum type property and the property with [EnumDataTypeAttribute] attribute.
-[EnumDataTypeAttribute]

 </td>
 </tr>
 <tr>